NON-STATE ACTORS IN EDUCATION

 Independent, non-state schools

-Private schools are owned and funded by individual persons, denominations or private groups; a few of these schools are specially-assisted, which means they receive small grants from the government.
+Private schools are owned and funded by individual persons, denominations or private groups.
+A few of these schools are specially-assisted, which means they receive small grants from the government.
 These types of schools offer a different programme and curriculum than state schools.
-In 2019, private schools represented 18% of all educational institutions in Belize - 16 % in primary and 25% in secondary (51 and 16 – respectively of educational institutions).
+In 2019, private schools represented 18% of all educational institutions in Belize,16% in primary and 25% in secondary.

 State-funded (government-aided), non-state schools

-Most schools in Belize are government-aided schools managed by denominational schools and community schools (62%).
-According to the Minsitry of education, government-aided schools are schools owned by either a religious denomination or community group that receive funding from the government through school services grants or direct payment of teachers’ salaries.
-These types of schools are considered government schools in the national statistics and must follow government guidelines.
-According to the Education and Training Act (2010), government-aided schools must follow government standards but may, with state approval, include additional learning standards.
+Most schools in Belize are government-aided schools, which include denominational schools and community schools (62%).
+According to the Ministry of Education, government-aided schools are schools owned by a religious denomination or community group that receive funding from the government through school service grants or direct payment of teachers’ salaries.
+These schools are considered government schools in the national statistics and must follow government guidelines.
+According to the 2010 Education and Training Act, government-aided schools must follow government standards but may, with state approval, include additional learning standards.

 Denominational schools are schools owned and managed by specific denominational groups.
 Belize has a strong Church-State Partnership and most of the schools are operated by the church.
-The leading partner is the Roman-Catholic church; however, some denominational groups as the Mennonites, have educational agreements with the state, which grant them academic freedom to determine their curricula and learning standards.
+The leading partner is the Roman-Catholic church.
+However, some denominational groups such as the Mennonites, have educational agreements with the state, which grant them academic freedom to determine their curricula and learning standards.

 The budget is distributed among both public and private subsidized schools at all levels.
-In 2013 most primary and secondary schools (82 percent) were privately operated.
+In 2013 most primary and secondary schools (82 %) were privately operated.

 Contracted, non-state schools